17 Real Estate Prospecting Tactics to Get More Leads in 2024

 “This drives more traffic to your website and keeps their eyes on you and your content for a longer period,” Quanstorm concludes.

 If you’re just starting out, share your real estate adventure details with your friends and family.
 Then, keep expanding your sphere of influence.
 You can attend networking events like meetups and conferences relevant to your target market.
 You can find networking opportunities by searching Facebook Groups and platforms like Meetup.com.

 But don’t limit your reach to the real estate industry.
 Consider collaborating with other relevant industry professionals.
 For example, Rob Hollingsworth, who owns a roofing company, calls out “realtors in DFW” in his LinkedIn post (screenshot below).
 He’s looking to partner up with realtors by solving the roofing problems of their houses on the market.

 Ben Grotze, a realtor at Remax Precision, calls for teamwork between insurance agents, CPAs, financial advisors, and realtors.

 Here’s how he reckons all four of them can come together: “A realtor may work closely with a financial advisor and a CPA to ensure a well-rounded approach.
 The financial advisor can guide investment strategies, retirement planning, and overall financial well-being.
 The CPA can offer insights on tax implications and financial documentation, and the insurance agent may advise on appropriate insurance coverage related to the property.”

 So be on the lookout to strike lucrative partnerships on social media, in your locality, and —even beyond the real estate industry.

 10. Conduct an Open House

 While they may seem old-fashioned, conducting an open house is still a great strategy to collect the prospects' contact info already in the market.
-Even in 2023, buyers continue to attend them as part of their home search.
+Even in 2024, it is expected that buyers will continue to attend them as part of their home search.

 If you have too many properties, prioritize selling the houses that are in high-income neighborhoods and have a high demand.